 Guinea pigs and rabbits should always have plenty of fresh water in their water bottles.
 They can, however, drink water from bowls, but if they weren’t raised on bowl water, it can be a challenge to train them to hydrate that way later in life.

-Don’t forget bringing extra water along for traveling and any outdoor activity you do with your pet.
-If you go out hiking with your dog, for instance, bring along two water bottles [link], not one.
+Don’t forget to bring extra water along for traveling and any outdoor activity you do with your pet.
+If you go out hiking with your dog, for instance, bring along two water bottles, not one.
 And remember: the larger the animal, the more water they’ll need.